CyberHuman-bot/Vexi/README.md

 * A working Arch Linux system (installed via archinstall or manual installation)
 * An internet connection
-* Root or sudo access
+* Root or sudo access on a normal user

 ## Installation